-Fig. 37: A tool node for TCP/IP.
+Fig. 38: A tool node for TCP/IP.

-The results of several different tools can be combined with logical AND, OR or NOT nodes, which are added by clicking with the right mouse button.
+The results of several different tools can be combined with logical AND, OR or NOT nodes, which are added to the canvas by clicking with the right mouse button.

-A node or a connection between two nodes can be selected and deleted with the Del key.
+A node on the canvas or a connection between two nodes can be selected and deleted with the Del key.